 As a software development organization matures, its culture institutionalizes practices that promote quality.
+Maturity is for quality.
 The most obvious measures of quality are in terms of defects.
 The quest for lower defect counts is a noble one.

 At the same time, complexity grows as the weight of larger feature sets and lofty requirements are incorporated into the software.
 With increasing complexity comes a larger development team.
 A larger team means more division of labor, higher cost of management overhead, and more careful planning to be able to utilize those resources.
 Division of labor requires the delegation of distinct responsibilities to specialized roles.
 Decision-making becomes more dispersed and distributed, and a decision will have wider impacts on team members, so good communication becomes a critical success factor.